AltropInc/alt/doc/script/TypeComparable.md

 * x > y	  ―― returns true if x is greater than y, false otherwise.
 * x <= y  ―― returns true if x is less than or equal to y, false otherwise.
 * x >= y  ―― returns true if x is greater than or equal to y, false otherwise.
-* x == y  ―― returns if x is equal to y, false otherwise.
+* x == y  ―― returns true if x is equal to y, false otherwise.
-* x != y  ―― returns if x is not equal to y, false otherwise.
+* x != y  ―― returns true if x is not equal to y, false otherwise.
+* x <+> y  ―― returns x if x is greater than to y, otherwise returns y.
+* x <-> y  ―― returns x if x is smaller than to y, otherwise returns y.

 In any class derived from the `comparable` interface, you do not need to provide a member function for any two-way comparison.
 Whenever a two-way comparison operator is used, it is automatically translated to the following three-way comparison:
 * x < y	  ⟶  x<=>y < 0